-Tendonitis Treatments at Core Chiropractic & Rehabilitation in Brooklyn and Parma
+Tendonitis Treatments at Core Medical Group in Brooklyn, Parma, and surrounding areas

-Tendonitis is one of the many conditions we treat at Core Chiropractic & Rehabilitation.
+Tendonitis is one of the many conditions we treat at Core Medical Group

-At Core Chiropractic & Rehabilitation, we strive to correct the mechanical problem that is the underlying cause of tendonitis.
-Let’s start with a brief definition of exactly what tendonitis is.
-I will then explain the different types of tendonitis, as well as how we diagnose and treat (fix) tendonitis.
+At Core Medical Group, we strive to correct the mechanical problem that is the underlying cause of tendonitis.
+Let’s start with a brief definition of exactly what tendonitis is, then explain the different types, as well as how we diagnose and treat.

 Let’s break it down.